quicwg/base-drafts/draft-ietf-quic-transport.md

 Once a connection is established, address validation is relatively simple (see
 {{address-validation}} for the process that is used during the handshake).
-An endpoint validates a remote address by sending a PING frame containing a payload that is hard to guess.
+An endpoint validates a remote address by sending a PATH_CHALLENGE frame containing a payload that is hard to guess.
 This frame MUST be sent in a packet that is sent to the new address.
-Once a PONG frame containing the same payload is received, the address is considered to be valid.
-The PONG frame can use any path on its return.
-A PING frame containing 12 randomly generated {{?RFC4086}} octets is sufficient to ensure that it is easier to receive the packet than it is to guess the value correctly.
+Once a PATH_RESPONSE frame containing the same payload is received, the address is considered to be valid.
+The PATH_RESPONSE frame can use any path on its return.
+A PATH_CHALLENGE frame containing 12 randomly generated {{?RFC4086}} octets is sufficient to ensure that it is easier to receive the packet than it is to guess the value correctly.

+An endpoint MAY send multiple PATH_CHALLENGE frames to handle packet loss or to make additional measurements on a new network path.

+An endpoint MUST use fresh random data in every PATH_CHALLENGE frame so that it can associate the peer's response with the causative PATH_CHALLENGE, additionally helping the endpoint make more accurate path measurements.

-If the PING frame is determined to be lost, a new PING frame SHOULD be generated.
-This PING frame MUST include a new Data field that is similarly difficult to guess.
+If the PATH_CHALLENGE frame is determined to be lost, a new PATH_CHALLENGE frame SHOULD be generated.
+This PATH_CHALLENGE frame MUST include new data that is similarly difficult to guess.

-If validation of the new remote address fails, after allowing enough time for possible loss and recovery of packets carrying PING and PONG frames, the endpoint MUST terminate the connection.
+If validation of the new remote address fails, after allowing enough time for recovering from possible loss of packets carrying PATH_CHALLENGE and PATH_RESPONSE frames, the endpoint MUST terminate the connection.
 When setting this timer, implementations are cautioned that the new path could have a longer round trip time than the original.
 The endpoint MUST NOT send a CONNECTION_CLOSE frame in this case; it has to assume that the remote peer does not want to receive any more packets.

 If the remote address is validated successfully, the endpoint MAY increase the rate that it sends on the new path using the state from the previous path.
 The